Take A Look At Five Of The Richest Sheikhs In The World - How Did They Earn Their Fortune?

 The billionaire is also the current chairman of the leading commercial bank Mashreq Bank.
 Furthermore, Ghurair has also occupied many top positions in companies like Emirates Foundation, Dubai Economic Council, Dubai Investments, among others.
 Years of hard work has led to him earning billions of dollars and placing him in the list of one of the richest man on the world.

 The above-mentioned Sheikhs are only a few of the individuals who have earned billions from their works.
-As the residents and ruler of oil-rich countries, all of them have benefitted from the natural resources and then used their well-earned fortune for various charitable initiatives.
+As the residents and rulers of oil-rich countries, all of them have benefitted from the natural resources and then used their well-earned fortune for various charitable initiatives.